StoneyJackson/git-board-game/README.md

 Remove all of the change tokens in the staging area, and then...

 - If this is the first commit
-  1. Write any number in any hex cell.
+  1. Write any number in any hex cell (choose a cell close to the left, so you can work left to right).
 This is your commit node.
   2. Write "master" on a sticky note and attach it to the new commit node.
   This is the master branch.
   3. Write "HEAD" on a sticky note and attach it to the master branch.
 - If this is not the first commit
   1. Write any unused number in any unused hex cell adjacent to the HEAD cell.
   This is the new commit.
+Generally work your way left to right in straight lines.
+  2. Draw an arrow from the new commit to the HEAD commit.
-  2. Move to the new commit the branch to which HEAD is attached.
+  3. Move to the new commit the branch to which HEAD is attached (thus moving HEAD too).
 If HEAD is not attached to a branch, move HEAD to the new commit.